 Instead we have a prequel of sorts, following the titular character Cruella de Vil on her journey to becoming the fur-obsessed fashion mogul.
 Sort of.
 This isn’t just a straight 101 Dalmatians prequel, it’s actually a lot weirder and more complicated than that.

-- How to watch Cruella online
+- How to watch Cruella online without paying extra

 - Everything to know about Disney Plus Premier Access